 The healthcare industry is heavily regulated.
-Our operators, which are primarily based in the U.S., are subject to extensive and complex federal, state and local healthcare laws and regulations; we also have several U.K.-based operators that are subject to a variety of laws and regulations in their jurisdiction.
+Our U.S.-based operators, which comprise the majority of our operators, are subject to extensive and complex federal, state and local healthcare laws and regulations; our U.K.-based operators are also subject to a variety of laws and regulations in their jurisdiction.
 These laws and regulations are subject to frequent and substantial changes resulting from the adoption of new legislation, rules and regulations, and administrative and judicial interpretations of existing law.
 The ultimate timing or effect of these changes, which may be applied retroactively, cannot be predicted.
 Changes in laws and regulations impacting our operators, in addition to regulatory non-compliance by our operators, can have a significant effect on the operations and financial condition of our operators, which in turn may adversely impact us.
-There is the potential that we may be subject directly to healthcare laws and regulations because of the broad nature of some of these regulations, such as the Anti-kickback Statute and False Claims Act, among others.
+There is the potential that we may be subject directly to healthcare laws and regulations because of the broad nature of some of these regulations, such as the Anti-kickback Statute and False Claims Act in the United States, among others.

-The COVID-19 public health emergency that was declared by the U.S. Department of Health and Human Services ("HHS") in January 2020 and expired in May 2023, allowed HHS to provide temporary regulatory waivers and new reimbursement rules, such as a temporary increase in the Medicaid Federal Medical Assistance Percentage (the "FMAP") and other rules designed to equip providers with flexibility to respond to the COVID-19 pandemic by suspending various Medicare patient coverage criteria and documentation and care requirements, including, for example, suspension of the three-day prior hospital stay coverage requirement and expanding the list of approved services which may be provided via telehealth.
-The three-day prior hospital stay waiver was a significant benefit to the skilled nursing industry during the height of the pandemic, as the reimbursement associated with the ability to skill in place helped to offset some of the increased costs connected with managing the pandemic.
-These regulatory actions contributed to a change in census volumes and skilled nursing mix that may not otherwise have occurred.
-Following the termination of the public health emergency, we believe federal and state regulators have resumed enforcement of those regulations which were waived or otherwise not enforced during the public health emergency.

-These temporary changes to regulations and reimbursement, as well as emergency legislation, including the CARES Act discussed below, have had a significant impact on the operations and financial condition of our operators.
-The extent of the COVID-19 pandemic's continued effect, including through prolonged labor shortages, lower occupancy and expense increases, on the Company's and our operators' operational and financial performance will depend on future developments, including the recovery in occupancy and availability of labor, the ultimate scope, implementation timeline and impact of recently issued federal minimum staffing rules for SNFs, the sufficiency and timeliness of additional governmental relief and reimbursement rate setting in offsetting cost increases, and the continued efficacy of infection control measures, all of which are uncertain and difficult to predict and may continue to adversely impact our business, results of operations, financial condition and cash flows.
+The COVID-19 public health emergency that was declared by the U.S. Department of Health and Human Services ("HHS") in January 2020 and expired in May 2023 allowed HHS to provide temporary regulatory waivers and new reimbursement rules, such as a temporary increase in the Medicaid Federal Medical Assistance Percentage (the "FMAP") and other rules designed to equip providers with flexibility to respond to the pandemic by suspending various Medicare patient coverage criteria and documentation and care.
+These temporary changes to regulations and reimbursement, as well as emergency legislation, including the CARES Act discussed below, had a significant impact on the operations and financial condition of our operators.
+Following the expiration of the public health emergency, federal and state regulators generally have resumed enforcement of those regulations that were waived or otherwise not enforced during the public health emergency.
+While our industry has begun to recover from some of the long-term impacts of the pandemic, which included prolonged labor shortages, lower occupancy and expense increases, the extent of the recovery will depend on future developments, including the availability of labor, the ultimate scope, implementation timeline and impact of recently issued federal minimum staffing rules for SNFs, the sufficiency and timeliness of reimbursement rate setting in offsetting cost increases, and the continued efficacy of infection control measures and regulations, all of which are uncertain and difficult to predict and may continue to adversely impact our business, results of operations, financial condition and cash flows.